DCAN-Labs/biceps_cmdln/docs/source/index.rst

   * For every concatenated run that is to be processed, the user should have a file with naming ending in "_variance.txt", where the beginning of the file name has the subject and session name, along with the task identifier (i.e. task-rest).
     There should be one entry at each row referring to the signal's ________.
-Matlab's isthisanoutlier function will be used to screen this file for frames that have more than 3 scaled median absolute deviations from the median.
+This file will be screened for frames that are more than 3 scaled median absolute deviations from the sample median.
 If the "_variance.txt" files can not be found within the subject/session/func folders, the user can provide a new folder that solely contains these files (one for each run to be processed) at the base level of the directory.
     This directory can be passed to biceps_cmdln via the custom_dtvar_folder argument.
 Note - even if the user does not want to remove outliers (i.e. if outlier flag is given a value of 0), these "_variance.txt" files must still be provided during processing.
+|
 4. A biceps_cmdln compatible file with motion and TR information.

   * For every concatenated run that is to be processed, the user should have a file